f5devcentral/f5-automation-labs/docs/class2/module2/lab2.rst

 #.
 Expand the ``BIGIP_API_Authentication`` collection.
 Within the
    collection you will see one folder named ``1_Authenticate``.
 Folders are used to organize various workflows within a collection.
-In this case this collection performs exactly one task, authetication, therefore one folder is present.
+In this case this collection performs exactly one task, authentication, therefore one folder is present.
 #.
 Expand the ``1_Authenticate`` folder.
 Notice there are three requests
    in the folder.
 These three requests will be executed in a synchronous